Can you tell me a little about yourself?

 Do you take insurance?

 I hear there are different kinds of therapists.
-How would you describe your approach?
+What kind of therapist are you?

 Do you prescribe medication and support its use?